-While the chances for recovery greatly increase the earlier an eating disorder is detected and treated, recovery is possible at any stage of the disorder, including acute anorexia nervosa .
+Chances for recovery greatly increase the earlier an eating disorder is detected and treated.
+The sooner someone can get help, the better.

-Since acute AN patients are often medically unstable and are suffering from severe health complications and extreme malnutrition, treatment is typically conducted at a medical facility or medically-staffed treatment center.
+Since acute AN patients are often medically unstable, have severe health complications, and are extremely malnourished, treatment is typically conducted at a medical facility or medically-staffed treatment center.

-The first stages of acute AN treatment focus primarily on getting the patient medically stable and refed.
+The first stages of acute AN treatment focus primarily on getting the patient medically stable and refer.
 The treatment team usually includes physicians, clinical psychologists, registered dietitians, and therapists.
-They run numerous tests (blood, EKG, blood pressure, vital signs, etc.), and develop a plan to get the patient stabilized and nutritionally rehabilitated.
+They run numerous tests (like blood tests, EKGs, blood pressure monitoring, and vital signs assessments) and develop a plan to get the patient stabilized and nutritionally rehabilitated.

 Unfortunately, many eating disorder treatment centers are not medically equipped to deal with acute AN patients, leaving severe AN cases for regular hospitals.
 The problem with this, however, is that most medical doctors and staff have not been specifically trained to treat eating disorders.